 While participating in the Vienna program, students may choose from internships in many disciplines and professional fields and have access to service learning opportunities.
 Vienna internships have included:

 Students completing the German studies major may choose from three emphasis areas: literature, language or cultural history.
 In addition to the language proficiency, the German studies program lays the foundation for active and responsible world citizenship.
 Graduating majors are expected to demonstrate skills in German comparable to those of persons qualified to do advanced work at a German or American university.
 At the heart of each student's program is study in a German-speaking country, typically as a participant in the Central College Vienna program.

 Learn more about German studies in the course catalog.

-Central offers German scholarships of up to $2,000 for all students (majors and non-majors) planning to continue involvement in language at the college level.
-Click here for more information!
+Central offers German scholarships of up to $2,000 for all students (majors and non-majors) interested in foreign language studies at the college level.